SDP bounds on quantum codes: Complete SDP hierarchy bounding quantum codes

+For the Pauli group it holds that $\omega_{abc} \in \{\pm1, \pm i\}$.
+The Pauli relations also imply that $ e_a^* = e_a$ and $e_a^*e_a = 1$, where the empty word $1$ corresponds to identity operator~$\one$.
+For state polynomials, we extend the relations in Eq.~\eqref{eq:rel} linearly to expectations, so that additionally we also have $\langle e_ a e_b \rangle = \omega_{abc} \langle e_c \rangle$ if $E_a E_b= \omega_{abc} E_c$.
+In effect, this imposes the Pauli relations onto the hierarchy in terms of the quotient ring $\bold{S}_n / I$ where $\bold{S}_n$ is the set of all state polynomials formed by the letters in $\mathscr{E}_n$ and $I$ is the ideal generated by the $n$-qubit Pauli relations.
 Let $M^{(\ell)}$ be the moment matrix from the state polynomial optimization framework [see Eq.~\eqref{eq:genstpoly}], indexed by all state monomials of degree at most~$\ell$.
 We impose all constraints from Eq.~\eqref{eq:rel} on $M^{(\ell)}$.
-Recall that the entries of the state moment matrix are denoted by $M^{(\ell)}_{vw}=\av{v^*w}$.
-In order to simplify the notation, we define
+Recall that the entries of the state moment matrix are denoted by

 We now formulate all the conditions for a quantum code in terms of constraints on state polynomials, that is, as constraints on the entries of $M^{(\ell)}$.